Eating The Tour de France Stage 1: Seared Cod with Mediterranean Salsa

 How many stages can Mark Cavendish win?

-Will be the questions on cycling fans lips, but here at The Hungry Cyclist I am aasking the question – What will the food be like on the Tour?
-But I'm not interested in energy gels, power bars and controlled diets.
-What I want to know is what the army of journalist and fans will be munching as they follow the greatest race on earth around what the french would arge is the centre of the gastronomic universe.
+Will be the questions on cycling fans lips, but here at The Hungry Cyclist I am asking the question – What will the food be like on the Tour?
+But I’m not interested in energy gels, power bars and controlled diets.
+What I want to know is what the army of journalist and fans will be munching as they follow the greatest race on earth around what the French would argue is the center of the gastronomic universe.
 Here at The Hungry Cyclist, as The Tour moves around France, I will be posting delicious local recipes from every stage of this great race.

 This year’s Tour sees the rider start with a hilly 15km time trial in one of the swankiest corners of Europe.
 Usually the playground to billionaires, superspies and high-class brass, the principality of Monaco is used to hosting racing drivers and gin palaces, but on July 4th it will be hosting a fleet of lycra clad cyclist.